bbauska/meta-react-basics/README.md

 </details>

-<b>Step 5.</b> Finally, you saved your changes and ran the app to preview
+<p><b>Step 5.</b> Finally, you saved your changes and ran the app to preview
 it in the browser.
 You should then be able to click a button, which will show a prompt pop up which you can type into.
 After that, an alert pop up will show computer's "choice" and your guess.
-After you click "ok" to close the alert, you'll be able to click the button again and try matching the number "chosen" by the computer one more time.
+After you click "ok" to close the alert, you'll be able to click the button again and try matching the number "chosen" by the computer one more time.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 08 of module 2 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>08.
 Additional resources (Data &amp; State - module 2)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Here is a list of resources that may be helpful as you continue your learning journey:
+<p>Here is a list of resources that may be helpful as you continue your learning journey:</p>

 -   [Handling
     Events](https://reactjs.org/docs/handling-events.html#gatsby-focus-wrapper)